 ???global.info.a_carregar???

-KM Rakibul Islam is a highly accomplished interdisciplinary researcher, legal practitioner, and academic currently enrolled as a PhD candidate in the Sociology of State, Law, and Justice programme at the University of Coimbra, Portugal.
-His doctoral research investigates how legal frameworks, populist discourse, and governance practices intersect to shape the lived experiences of South Asian agricultural migrant workers in Portugal.
-With a unique combination of scholarly insight and practical legal advocacy, his work interrogates issues of legal exclusion, informal labor, and the dehumanization of vulnerable migrants.
-Islam’s academic training spans prestigious institutions across Europe and South Asia.
-He holds an M.A. in Sociology of Law from Lund University and an LL.M. in Constitutional Law and Human Rights from Umeå University, both in Sweden.
-He also earned dual law degrees (LL.B. and LL.M.) from the University of Dhaka, Bangladesh, where he received the Dean’s Award for his research monograph.
-His academic exposure also includes further legal studies at the University of London and training in International Environmental Law at Stockholm University.
-These global academic experiences provide him with a rich, decolonial, and comparative framework through which to study migration and justice.
-Professionally, he brings over a decade of experience as both an educator and a practicing lawyer.
-He has served as a Senior Lecturer of Law at Green University of Bangladesh and taught as a visiting faculty member at Manarat International University and the International Islamic University of Chittagong.
-His teaching focused on Public International Law, Human Rights, and Refugee and Migration Law.
-Concurrently, he has worked as an Advocate of the Supreme Court of Bangladesh since 2014, where he has represented marginalized clients in cases involving labor exploitation, constitutional rights, and trafficking.
-His parallel roles in legal practice and academia position him as a rare scholar-practitioner deeply embedded in both theory and practice.
-He has played lead and supporting roles in several funded research projects.
-As Principal Investigator for the 2025 BFSAI-funded initiative “Reintegrating Dignity,” he led qualitative research on the reintegration of Bangladeshi women returnee migrants from the UAE.
-He also contributed to “Beyond Borders Beneath Roofs,” a project supported by the South Asian Communities Forum in Portugal that explored racialized housing discrimination against South Asian migrants.
-His current doctoral research expands upon these themes, using ethnographic fieldwork, discourse analysis, and comparative legal inquiry to investigate systemic exclusion in the Portuguese migration regime.
-A seasoned academic communicator, Islam has delivered over a dozen presentations at conferences, universities, and legal forums in Bangladesh, Sweden, Portugal, and the UK.
-His talks have covered a wide range of topics, from gender-based legal discrimination and refugee policy to digital transformation in legal education.
-His editorial contributions include serving as Assistant Editor for the Green University Review of Social Sciences, and he currently peer reviews for international journals such as the Journal of International Migration and Integration.
-Fluent in seven languages—Bangla, English, Swedish, Hindi, Urdu, Nepali, and Assamese—he is adept at conducting multilingual, culturally sensitive fieldwork.
-His language skills, combined with his cross-cultural insight, make him uniquely equipped to access and engage with underrepresented migrant communities, particularly in rural Portugal.
-Overall, KM Rakibul Islam’s academic and professional trajectory exemplifies a rare synthesis of legal expertise, social theory, and field-based research.
-His work seeks not only to contribute to scholarly debates on migration and human rights but also to influence real-world policy aimed at protecting migrant communities.
+KM Rakibul Islam is an accomplished interdisciplinary researcher, legal practitioner, and academic enrolled as a PhD candidate in Sociology of State, Law, and Justice at the University of Coimbra, Portugal.
+His ongoing doctoral research project investigates how legal frameworks, populist discourse, and governance practices shape South Asian agricultural migrant workers' experiences in Portugal's peripheral regions, examining legal exclusion, informal labor, and the dehumanization of vulnerable migrants.
+His research has been recognized through competitive selection for two prestigious Portuguese scholarships: the FCT Doctoral Scholarship (Fundação para a Ciência e a Tecnologia) and the Fundação Oriente Doctoral Scholarship, both awarded in 2025, underscoring his work's significance on migration governance and peripheral labor exploitation in Southern Europe.
+Islam's academic training spans Europe and South Asia.
+He holds an M.A. in Sociology of Law from Lund University, Sweden (thesis on Bangladeshi student migrants' survival tactics), an LL.M. in Constitutional Law and Human Rights from Umeå University, Sweden (thesis on gender discrimination in Bangladesh's employment), and dual law degrees (LL.B. and LL.M.) from University of Dhaka, Bangladesh, where he received the Dean's Award.
+Studies at the University of London and Stockholm University in International Environmental Law provide a decolonial, comparative framework.
+Professionally, he brings over a decade of experience as an educator and lawyer.
+He has served as Senior Lecturer of Law at Green University of Bangladesh since 2015 and taught as visiting faculty at Manarat International University and International Islamic University of Chittagong.
+Since 2014, he has worked as Advocate of the Supreme Court of Bangladesh, representing marginalized clients in labor exploitation, constitutional rights, gender-based violence, and trafficking cases, positioning him as a scholar-practitioner embedded in theory and praxis.
+He has led several funded research projects.
+As Co-Principal Investigator for the 2025 BFSAI-funded "Reintegrating Dignity" initiative, he led research on Bangladeshi women returnee migrants from the UAE.
+As a PhD Student Fellow on "Beyond Borders Beneath Roofs" (2024), he explored racialized housing discrimination against South Asian migrants in Portugal.
+His current doctoral research employs ethnographic fieldwork, surveys, interviews, and critical discourse analysis, investigating systemic exclusion in Portugal's peripheral agricultural migration regime in Odemira and Almeirim.
+Islam has delivered presentations at conferences and universities in Bangladesh, Sweden, Portugal, and the United Kingdom on gender discrimination, refugee policy, the Rohingya crisis, returnee migrants, and AI in legal education.
+He peer reviews for Journal of International Migration and Integration (Springer) and has published in top-tier journals, including submissions to Gender, Work & Organization and Journal of Ethnic and Migration Studies.
+Fluent in seven languages—Bangla, English (C2), Swedish (B2), Hindi (B2/C1), Urdu (C1/B1), Nepali, Assamese—he conducts multilingual, culturally sensitive fieldwork.
+His language skills and cross-cultural insight as a Global South researcher in European contexts uniquely equip him to engage underrepresented migrant communities in Portugal's rural peripheries through participatory, decolonial methodologies centering migrant voices as knowledge co-producers.
+Overall, Islam's trajectory exemplifies a synthesis of legal expertise, sociological theory, and community-engaged research contributing to debates on migration, human rights, and labor justice while influencing policy for protecting migrant communities.
+His FCT and Fundação Oriente scholarships, teaching experience, legal advocacy, multilingual capabilities, and decolonial commitment position him as an emerging scholar of promise in critical migration studies and sociology of law.

 Identification